-These overflows, which take place during rainfall (and/or snowmelt) occur only in older combined sewer systems that carry both sanitary wastewater and stormwater runoff in the same pipe.
+These overflows, which take place only during rainfall (and/or snowmelt) occur only in combined sewer systems, in older areas of the City, that carry both sanitary wastewater and stormwater runoff in the same pipe.

+During dry weather, all the wastewater in the combined sewer systems is intercepted and carried to the treatment plants.
 During wet weather the combined volume of wastewater and stormwater runoff is often greater than the capacity of the system.
 The excess flow is discharged directly to the river at various overflow points in the sewer system.
-During dry weather, combined sewer systems carry all the wastewater to treatment plants.

-Today sewer construction involves the installation of two

-separate sewers, one to carry sewage to treatment plants and one to carry runoff from rainfall and snowmelt to retention ponds or directly to the rivers.
+Today sewer construction involves the installation of two separate sewers, one to carry sewage to treatment plants and one to carry runoff from rainfall and snowmelt to retention ponds or directly to the rivers.